 Questions to find out how customers become loyal and turn into potential brand fans

-- Are you the type of person to recommend brands to your peers?
+- First, are you the type of person to recommend brands to your peers?
 When do you become an advocate?

-- Have you provided any testimonial or reviews?
+- Next, ask if the customers have provided any testimonial or reviews?
 What is the tipping point for you to write a testimonial?
 What makes you an outspoken supporter, and how does that show up?

-- What does the brand do for you that makes you feel special?
+- Finally, what does the brand do for you that makes you feel special?

 We believe that marketers learn best when they see our marketing concepts applied to brands that look like their own.
 We have come up with specific examples – consumer, B2B and healthcare – to showcase our marketing tools.
 Click on the icon below to choose your interest area.